spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

 {% info_block infoBox "Info" %}

-Bild a business layer inside `StringReverser` with a facade and a model to reverse the string.
+Build a business layer inside `StringReverser` with a facade and a model to reverse the string.

 {% endinfo_block %}